 Transactions¶

-- other (sub)transactions as part of its body;
+- a list of subtransactions as part of its body; and

 Transaction Levels¶